By the Sea (2015 film)

 By the Sea is a 2015 American romantic drama film written and directed by Angelina Jolie (credited as Angelina Jolie Pitt), and produced by and starring Jolie and Brad Pitt.
-Shot in August 2014 during Pitt and Jolie's honeymoon in Gozo, Malta, the film was released by Universal Pictures on November 13, 2015.
+Shot in August 2014 during Pitt and Jolie's honeymoon in Gozo, Malta, the film was released by Universal Pictures on November 14, 2015.

-The film received mixed reviews and did not do well at the box office, grossing just $3.3 million against its $10 million budget.
+The film received mixed reviews and grossed $3.3 million against its $10 million budget.